Oregon with Adelsheim Vineyard

 Do I need to pay a solo traveler supplement?

-For solo travelers, there is a $900 single-supplement fee—paid at the time of booking to secure a private room.
-If you would like us to pair you with a roommate, that option may be available upon checkout—these spots are limited and available on a first-come, first-served basis.
+For solo travelers, there is a $1,200 single-supplement fee—paid at the time of booking to secure a private room.
+These spots are limited and available on a first-come, first-served basis.

 Who is going on this trip?